-Maybe the name means nothing to you, but Limonium was extremely popular in the '80s as a dried flower.
-Today, the bloom is back in fashion.
-It fits perfectly with our hazy, Polaroid nostalgia for summers past.
+Maybe the name means nothing to you, but Limonium was extremely popular in the 1980s as a dried flower.
+Today, this bloom is back in fashion.
+It fits perfectly with our hazy, Polaroid nostalgia for perfect summers in the past.

 Colours and shapes